 The role of ideology and its relationship to the original meaning argument advanced by Professor Eskridge generates my primary critique of his claim.
 While the dynamics of gender and sexuality can be separated in many instances, I argue that they are inextricably intertwined in the ideological foundations for discrimination based on sexual orientation (though not always in the manifestations of such discrimination).
 Recognizing this melded conceptualization would enrich equality principles more than reading a sexual orientation distinction alone into the scope of the original meaning of the Fourteenth Amendment, and a strong doctrinal claim of sex discrimination is available for the Court to invoke.

 Scholarly Commons Citation

 Hunter, Nan D., "A Deer in Headlights: The Supreme Court, LGBT Rights, and Equal Protection" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1476.
+1476.